bobthemighty/blog-code-samples/ports-and-adapters/dependency_injection_with_type_signatures.md

         sender.send_email(emails.IssueAssigned, data)
 ```

 This is dependency injection.
-We're injecting the dependencies (the sender and view) by making them parameters of the constructor.
+We're going to be injecting the dependencies (the sender and view) by making them parameters of the constructor.
 That's it.

-Passing our parameters this way makes them more explicit, and so reduces the overall quantity of Upleasant Surprise hiding in the system.
-Because I'm providing all my dependencies from outside of my handler, I can change them easily, or provide fakes.
+Why bother?
+Passing our parameters this way makes them more explicit, and so reduces the overall quantity of Unpleasant Surprise hiding in the system.
+It's easy to see what might have side-effects and what doesn't.
+Because I'm providing all my dependencies from outside of my handler, I can change them easily, or provide fakes for testing.
 This helps to keep the system loosely-coupled and flexible.
 It also means that I have to think about what the dependencies of my system *ought to be*, and that helps me to define meaningful abstractions.

+## Dependency injection with partial functions

-Dependency injection is really just a way of performing partial application on a method call.
+In our implementation, dependency injection is really just a way of performing partial application on a method call.
 Earlier in this series, I said that I often create handlers by abusing the `__call__` magic method.

 ```python
 class IssueAssignedHandler: